-All other sessions will be on the lake.
-Meet at the LPRA boathouse on Lake Purdy, 3780 Boat Launch Road, 35242.
+All sessions meet at the LPRA boathouse on Lake Purdy, 3780 Boat Launch Road, 35242.
 Soon after turning off Hwy 119 at the sign for Lake Purdy Fishing, you‘ll see our boathouse on the right and the Lake Purdy Fishing offices on the left.
-You can park in the main parking lot and we’ll meet you in front of the boathouse.
+Please park on the left side of the road, opposite the boathouse.

 We highly encourage 100% attendance - you can't row an 8 person boat without 8 people, so your absence could prevent the rest of your crew from rowing.
 Also, because each session builds on the last, if you miss even one your crew members will advance beyond your level and you will hold them back while you catch up.
 If something critical comes up and you will miss or be late to a session, text or call 205-948-9716 as soon as possible and we'll try to find a volunteer to row in your place.